New exhibition shares the story of forced migration of Asian people

 Madhu Jethwa said, “It’s really important; my husband is from Uganda, and it’s brought back a lot of memories.
 It’s important to teach our children what we went through and how we came and how we settled.
 It was very hard.”

-The exhibition is made up of a collection of photos which displays notable moments, a screen which plays videos of personal stories and a stand of possessions that people kept close to them while migrating to Wales.
+The exhibition is made up of a collection of photos that display notable moments, a screen playing videos of personal stories and a stand of possessions that people kept close to them while migrating to Wales.

-The project team created a book which discusses the Uganda Asian story and explores case studies and stories from contributors.
+The project team created a book that discusses the Uganda Asian story and explores case studies and stories from contributors.

 Passports, letters and dolls are among the personal items people brought with them.